 Frequently Asked Questions

-What should I do if I run out of cash during an emergency?
+What should I do if my generator runs out of fuel during an outage?

 Conclusion